Kosovo Security Force: Reactions to the legislative changes

 KSF soldiers exercising under the supervision of an instructor from the Iowa National Guard.

 Reactions to the transformation of KSF to KAF have been mixed.
 The move has been seen with skepticism by Serbia and by NATO, European Union and United Nations officials, but it has been endorsed by the United States, as well as the governments of Germany, United Kingdom and France.

 The Serbian authorities have repeatedly said that according to all international documents, and especially UN Resolution 1244, NATO-led KFOR is the only legal military formation in Kosovo alongside 999 Serbian military personnel guaranteed by Resolution 1244.
 Jens Stoltenberg, Secretary General of NATO, said he regrets that the Kosovo Assembly has decided to transform KSF despite concerns from the alliance, adding that "this move comes at the wrong time".
 Also, Federica Mogherini, High Representative of the European Union for Foreign Affairs has expressed regret over Kosovo's move to form a new army.
 Furthermore, António Guterres, UN Secretary-General, expressed deep concern over the decision of Kosovo authorities, urging "all parties concerned" to exercise restraint.

 On the other hand, the United States fully supported and endorsed the move.
 In a statement, the US Embassy in Kosovo stated that Kosovo is a sovereign nation, and as such, it is allowed to have a force to defend its territory.
 They confirmed that the United States would continue to support the development of KAF, and that they expected the cooperation of the KAF and NATO to continue.
 The US.
 Ambassador in Kosovo, Philip S. Kosnett called the transformation a historical move.

-Training and International Cooperation
+Training and international cooperation

-The KSF trains its officers in its Center for University Studies - Kosovo's Defence Academy.
-The center includes a four-year academic program and its graduates get the rank of second lieutenant (nën-toger).
-Another institution that works under the umbrella of the KSF is the International Center for Search and Rescue Training, which provides training to both KSF and foreign militaries in search-and-rescue operations and demining.
+The KSF trains its officers at its Centre for University Studies – Kosovo's Defence Academy.
+The centre includes a four-year academic program and its graduates get the rank of second lieutenant (nën-toger).
+Another institution that works under the umbrella of the KSF is the International Centre for Search and Rescue Training, which provides training to both KSF and foreign militaries in search-and-rescue operations and demining.
 Among others, in 2022 and 2023 training has been provided to Ukrainian and Dutch companies of soldiers.